LiteLLM — Unified OpenAI-Compatible API for 100+ LLM Providers

 Frequently Asked Questions #

+Q: How does LiteLLM compare to OpenRouter?
 LiteLLM is a self-hosted open-source gateway; OpenRouter is a managed multi-model API.
 LiteLLM gives you zero markup and full control over your data.
 OpenRouter charges 5.5% on credit purchases but requires zero infrastructure work.
-For teams with >$5K/month LLM spend and DevOps capacity, LiteLLM is cheaper long-term.
-For quick prototyping, OpenRouter deploys faster.
+For teams with >$5K/month LLM spend and DevOps capacity, LiteLLM is cheaper over time; for teams that want to avoid running any infrastructure, OpenRouter is simpler.

 Q: How does the fallback mechanism work?